TomMelt/mdb/docs/source/installation.rst

    $ conda activate mdb

 Then we can download and install the ``mdb`` code.
-You can download/clone the ``mdb`` code anywhere but in this example I will choose the home directiory.
+You can download/clone the ``mdb`` code anywhere but in this example I will choose the home directory.

 .. code-block:: console